CSCfi/csc-user-guide/docs/ref.md

         - another_glossary.md
     - ...
     ```

+The glossary is also viewable as a page at [docs.csc.fi/glossary](support/glossary.md).

 ## Headings
 The heading for Headings is a heading of a heading level 2.
 Remember to only use one heading level